Challah Bread Pudding

 What is Challah Bread?

-Challah Bread, pronounced “hallah” is a traditional spiced braided Jewish bread that is made for special occasions.
-Challah bread contains a lot of eggs so it is incredibly rich.
+Challah Bread, pronounced “hallah”, is a traditional spiced braided Jewish bread that is made for special occasions.
+Challah bread contains a high amount of eggs, making it incredibly rich.

 Why Make Bread Pudding With Challah Bread?

-Challah Bread is a rich bread and using it for bread pudding makes for a bread pudding that is incredibly rich.
-It is a great foundation for the best bread pudding.
+• Challah Bread is a rich bread, and using it for bread pudding makes for a rich and luxurious bread pudding.
+You can make your own challah (see my recipe for challah dinner rolls) or use leftover bread.
+It is an excellent foundation for the best bread pudding recipe.

 What is Bread Pudding?

-Bread Pudding is a dessert that is made by soaking bread in eggs, milk, sugar and sometimes spices then baking the mixture to form what is known as bread pudding.
-It is mostly served with a buttery sauce.
+Bread Pudding is a dessert made by soaking bread in a rich custard mixture of eggs, milk, sugar, and sometimes spices, then baking the mixture to form what is known as bread pudding.
+It is mainly served with a buttery cream sauce.
+I serve mine with this Bread Pudding Sauce, which is not to be missed.

 Making bread pudding is a great way to use up stale bread because stale bread soaks up the egg-milk mixture better than fresh bread.

-Apart from being a dessert, bread pudding is great for breakfast!
+Apart from being a dessert, this easy bread pudding recipe is great for breakfast!
 It is also great to make ahead.
-Soak the bread in the egg-milk mixture and place it in the fridge overnight then simply put in the oven to bake the next morning.
+Soak the bread cubes in the egg-milk mixture and place in the refrigerator overnight.
+Then, bake the pudding in the oven the next morning.

 What Does Bread Pudding Taste Like?